ak212/Poker-Bot/README.md

 # Poker-Bot

 # To Do:
-* get user input. system for capturing user actions while its through console. "b 100", "f", "c" for actions.
 * hand evaluation - most valuable hand created from 5 of the (up to) 7 cards available
-* keep track of how many people in the hand - part of Dealer?
-* fold - subtract them from number of people in the hand
-* boolean value on player for in hand
 * if num people = 1 and the player is still in the hand, they win
 * ante, dealer button, big blind, small blind
 * rotate dealer button, blinds